Connecting clustering and the cosmic web:Observational constraints on secondary halo bias: Observational constraints on secondary bias

 This section presents a systematic investigation of secondary bias based on the different galaxy and environmental properties described above.
 We begin by establishing a reference signal using galaxy colour, a well-studied intrinsic property known to correlate with halo assembly history (e.g., \citealt{MonteroDorta2021}).
 For each property, we measure the clustering of subsamples of central galaxies, divided by their specific characteristics, using narrow group mass bins to ensure a fixed-mass baseline and enable fair comparisons.
 The mass bins used are $0.2$ dex wide in $\log_{10}(M_{\rm group}/h^{-1}M_{\rm \odot})$ covering the range between $11.3$ and $13.1$, plus two additional higher mass bins spanning $13.1$ to $13.5$ and $13.5$ to $14.3$.

+As mentioned above, we employ a broad definition of secondary bias that includes any potential secondary dependence.
 Although the environmental distances and local density are not intrinsic halo properties, they may serve as probes of environmentally dependent accretion and formation history.
 As discussed in the literature based on simulations, a link between assembly bias and these environment-based secondary bias trends can be established, arising from the physical processes that affect halo accretion depending on the specific location of haloes within the cosmic web and the geometry of the surrounding tidal field \citep{Dalal2008, Hahn2009, Paranjape2018,Borzyszkowski2017, Musso2018, MonteroRodriguez2024}.